ucsf-wynton/wynton-website-hpc/docs/status/incidents-2021.md

   1. 2021-04-28 (210 hours) - GPU taken down due to server room cooling issues
 * Total downtime: 0 hours

+### December 8-December 23, 2021

+#### <span style="color: orange;">Kernel maintenance</span>

+**Resolved**: All compute nodes have been rebooted.
+<br><span class="timestamp">Dec 23, 12:00 PST</span>

+**Notice**: New operating-system kernels are deployed.
+Login, data-transfer, and development nodes will be rebooted tomorrow Thursday December 9 at 11:00.
+Compute nodes will no longer accept new jobs until they have been rebooted.
+A node will be rebooted as soon as any existing jobs have completed, which may take up to two weeks (maximum runtime).
+During this update period, there will be fewer than usual slots available on the queues.
+To follow the progress, see the green 'Available CPU cores' curve (target ~12,500 cores) in the graph above.
+<br><span class="timestamp">Dec 8, 16:30 PST</span>

 ### December 19-21, 2021